kormart/automate-study/README.md

 ## How-to for infra engineer

-The setup is using Pulumi, `pulumi.com` for automation, Infrastructure-as-Code.
+The setup is using Pulumi, `pulumi.com` for automation (Infrastructure-as-Code).

-On the `masterops` machine, install Pulumi
+On the `masterops` machine (or anywhere you want to run the automation from), install Pulumi

     curl -fsSL https://get.pulumi.com | sh